go-dwright/go-academy/lab-11/README.md

 var (
-	ErrDivByZero      = errors.New("attempt to divide by zero") ErrDivByOne       = errors.New("are you sure you want to divide by one") ErrRemainderFound = errors.New("the was a remainder") )
+	ErrDivByZero      = errors.New("attempt to divide by zero") ErrDivByOne       = errors.New("are you sure you want to divide by one") ErrRemainderFound = errors.New("there was a remainder") )
 ```